 The recipe uses just three ingredients, and the egg whites make the consistency perfect to keep the pieces of the house together well.

-The other pieces were supplies from an old gingerbread house kit, some baked gingerbread and lots of candy.
-I place the candy in a muffin tin to have it all handy once the decorating started.Supplies for a gingerbread house
+The other pieces were supplies from an old gingerbread house kit, some baked gingerbread, and lots of candy.
+I place the candy in a muffin tin to have it all handy once the decorating starts.

 A gingerbread house takes quite a long time to put together, so doing both in one day might stretch time a bit.
-I made mine over the course of two days and it took about 5 hours or so plus the baking time.
+I made mine over of two days, and it took about 5 hours plus the baking time.

 I have an area of my craft drawer that holds various candies for craft projects.
-One of my favorite parts of doing a gingerbread house is to see what you have on hand and make it do for the decorations.
+One of my favorite parts of doing a gingerbread house is seeing what you have on hand and making it do for the decorations.

 In my case, it was the following items: